Sorry, you need to enable JavaScript to visit this website.

 - Early warning systems prompt schools and relevant stakeholders within the educational system to identify and monitor the early stages of potential student disengagement in order to provide timely and targeted intervention.

-- The career guidance service under the remit of the National School Support Services within the Ministry for Education and Employment holds a number of initiatives in State colleges in order to entice students’ attendance and guide them on how to see the relevance of schooling with the world of work.
-Professionals work in a multi-disciplinary team in order to make schooling attractive for students and develop tailor-made programmes to reduce the risk of early school leavers.
-All students are encouraged towards further education in order to better equip themselves and acquire the necessary skills for the world of work.
+- The career guidance service under the remit of the National School Support Services within the Ministry for Education, Sport, Youth, Research and Innovation holds a number of initiatives in State colleges in order to entice students’ attendance and guide them on how to see the relevance of schooling with the world of work.
+Professionals work in a multi-disciplinary team to make schooling attractive for students and develop tailor-made programmes to reduce the risk of early school leavers.
+All students are encouraged towards further education in order to equip themselves better and acquire the necessary skills for the world of work.

 The National Literacy Agency has embarked on a literacy programme aimed to increase literacy amongst the most vulnerable students.
 Syllabi have been revised to make them more relevant to the students.
 The National Literacy Agency has also developed a number of initiatives that involve both students and their parents in after-school programmes.
 The primary objective of these programmes is to promote a love of books among children through the involvement of their parents/caregivers.

-Other organisations and entities have the common goal of safeguarding youth’s welfare even though they do not fall within MEDE’s remit.
+Other organisations and entities aim to safeguard youth’s welfare even though they do not fall within MEDE’s remit.
 For example, the Foundation for Social Welfare Services has been running the Youth in Focus programme and the Adolescent Day programme that target young people who face extraordinarily challenging life circumstances.

 Nurture Classes in primary schools and Learning Support Zones in secondary schools help students with social, emotional, and behavioural difficulties (SEBD).

-Unit Għożża provides a support service as well as various educational and holistic programmes for pregnant teenagers, leading them to adopt a positive attitude toward motherhood while empowering them to pursue their career paths.
+Unit Għożża provides a support service and various educational and holistic programmes for pregnant teenagers, leading them to adopt a positive attitude toward motherhood while empowering them to pursue their career paths.

 The Alternative Learning Programme and GEM16+ offer second chance education opportunities for students.